Uspanteko Interpreters and Translators: A Quick Guide

 - 4 min read

-As the Uspanteko people increasingly migrate to the United States for safety, economic opportunities, and a better quality of life, language access is one of their biggest obstacles.
-This is where Uspanteko interpreters step in and help migrants integrate safely into their new surroundings.
+As the Uspantek people increasingly migrate to the United States for safety, economic opportunities, and a better quality of life, language access is one of their biggest obstacles.
+This is where Uspanteko interpreters and translators step in and help migrants integrate safely into their new surroundings.

-For the Uspantek people, whose cultural and linguistic heritage has stood the test of time, interpreters play a major role in bridging the gap between their traditional ways of life and the challenges of modern migration.
+For the Uspantek, whose cultural and linguistic heritage has stood the test of time, language services play a major role in bridging the gap between their traditional ways of life and the challenges of modern migration.

-This blog explores the Uspanteko language, why the Uspanteko are migrating, and the support interpreters can provide them as they settle in the United States.
+This blog explores the Uspanteko language, why the Uspantek are migrating, and the help interpreters can provide as they settle in the United States.

 Who speaks Uspanteko?

 Uspanteko belongs to the K’ichean branch of the Mayan language family and is closely related to Kʼicheʼ.
-It holds official status in Guatemala and appears in radio broadcasts and written materials.
+It holds official status in Guatemala and is also used in radio broadcasts and written materials.
 Despite this presence, literacy in Uspanteko is low.
 Unlike most Mayan languages, it currently has no recorded major regional variants.

 During the Spanish conquest in the early 1500s, the Uspantek people lived in a fortified mountain city called Tz'unun Kaab.
 After conquering the nearby K'icheʼ capital of Gumarcaj (also known as Qʼumarka) in 1529, they turned their attention to the Uspanteks.
 The Spanish launched their first invasion attempt but met fierce resistance and failed.
 They returned with a more organized campaign in 1530, which ultimately led to the defeat and enslavement of the Uspantek community by the end of the year.

 The Uspantek maintain strong spiritual connections to their ancestral lands.
-They hold a variety of ceremonies revolving around agricultural cycles, particularly maize cultivation, and to mark important life events such as marriages and house inaugurations.
-Traditional foods including red mutton broth, tamales, and atole (a traditional hot masa-based beverage) also accompany these ceremonies, while sacred hills such as the Xoqoneb’ serve as settings.
+They hold a variety of ceremonies revolving around agricultural cycles, particularly maize cultivation, to mark important life events such as marriages and house inaugurations.
+Traditional foods, including red mutton broth, tamales, and atole (a traditional hot masa-based beverage), are consumed during these ceremonies.

 Why are the Uspantek people migrating?